Financial Independence, Retire Early (FIRE) Movement | What is it & how to achieve it

 Personal goals

 Reflect on your long-term goals and whether early retirement aligns with them.
-Think about what you want to achieve and how FIRE fits into that vision.
+Think about what you want to achieve and how FIRE fits that vision.

 Financial situation